9 Ways to Get Rid of Maggots In Trash Can + Prevention Tips

 Killing the maggots inside your trash can will definitely be a relief, but what's the point if they're just going to come back?
 Here's what you can do to prevent future infestations:

 1. Reduce your food waste with Lomi: Rotting organic matter attracts flies, so just don't put any food in your garbage bin.
-Instead, use Lomi, a small kitchen appliance that can turn your organic waste into natural fertilizer in less than a day!
+Instead, use a Lomi 2 Food Recycler, a small kitchen appliance that can turn your organic waste into natural fertilizer in less than a day!

 2. Put your food waste in a compost pile: If you have the time and space for it, a compost pile is another great way to remove organic waste from your trash can.
 With time, you can turn what was once garbage into an enriching soil amendment.